-Half termly in-school moderation of pupils' work will take place.
+Regular in-school moderation of pupils' work will take place.
 This will give teachers opportunities for professional discussion around the judgements that they have made about pupils' learning against the current curriculum they are working on for their age.
-Accurate judgements on whether children are demonstrating basic, secure or deep understanding of the curriculum can be made by scrutinising and comparing pupils' work, comparing other evidence and
+Accurate judgements on whether children are demonstrating basic, secure or deep understanding of the curriculum can be made by scrutinising and comparing pupils' work as well as comparing other evidence.
+Whole school foundation subject portfolios of work are also used to collate evidence of assessments made in these subjects.

-Moderation will take place between schools in the Coquet Partnership with a specific focus on a given area of the curriculum; this may be facilitated by the Partnership Supervisor.
+Moderation will take place between schools in the Coquet Partnership with a specific focus on a given area of the curriculum.
 Other moderation will take place with other partner schools using a similar system of assessment; this may include moderation of examples of work given one particular 'grade' by teachers eg. Year 2 place value work where a child has been graded to have 'deep' understanding.